KORINZ/nhk-news-scraper-js/README.md

 # NHK News Scraper JavaScript

-This repository contains a set of JavaScript functions that can be used to scrape NHK News Easy articles and extract useful information such as vocabulary, pronunciations, titles, dates, and content.
+This repository contains a set of JavaScript functions that can be used to scrape [NHK News Web Easy](https://www3.nhk.or.jp/news/easy/) articles and extract useful information such as vocabulary, pronunciations, titles, dates, and content.

 ## Table of Contents